Yanaon: Liberation of Yanam

-Then prime minister of India, Jawaharlal Nehru was annoyed by the direct involvement of Indian police in the liberation and wrote a letter to then deputy chief minister of Andhra, Neelam Sanjeeva Reddy for immediate withdrawal of Indian armed forced from Yanam.
+Then prime minister of India, Jawaharlal Nehru was annoyed by the direct involvement of Indian police in the liberation and wrote a letter to the then deputy chief minister of Andhra, Neelam Sanjeeva Reddy for immediate withdrawal of Indian armed forced from Yanam.

 Transition period (1954-1962)

 The Yanam, coup d'état had enraged the French authorities of Pondichéry.
-Rumours were spread to the effect that the French government were despatching a cruiser to Yanam to capture Merger Leaders and to re-establish their authority.
+Rumors were spread to the effect that the French government were despatching a cruiser to Yanam to capture Merger Leaders and to re-establish their authority.
 After the coup, the last administrator of Yanam, George Sala, was recalled by André Ménard, then Governor General of Pondichéry, in June 1954.

 Dadala was also appointed as Acting Commissioner for Yanam for 14 days.
 Towards the end of June 1954, Sri Kewal Singh paid a visit to Yanam and requested Dadala's return to Pondichéry to continue his activities there.
 On 3 July, on Kewal Singh's request, Dadala left Yanam, after making all arrangements for its proper administration.

 De facto transfer

 Yanam remained under French control until 13 June 1954, when it joined the Republic of India as a result of Indian military action.
-On 1 November 1954, after long years of independence struggle, the four enclaves of Pondicherry, Yanam, Mahe, and Karikal were transferred de facto to India.
+On 1 November 1954, after long years of the independence struggle, the four enclaves of Pondicherry, Yanam, Mahe, and Karikal were transferred de facto to India.
 The first High Commissioner of Pondicherry, Kewal Singh was appointed immediately after the Kizhoor referendum on 21 October 1954 as per Foreign Jurisdiction Act, 1947.
 The Chief Commissioner had the powers of the former French commissioner, but was under the direct control of the Union Government.

 The Prime Minister, Jawaharlal Nehru visited Pondicherry on 16 January 1955.
-He also paid visit to Aurobindo Ashram on the same day.
+He also paid a visit to Aurobindo Ashram on the same day.
 Messrs Edouard Goubert, S. Perumal, Dadala and Sri Pakirisamy Pillai presented addresses to Pandit Nehru in a public meeting in the maidan of Gorimedu.
-Nehru assured the people of Pondicherry that the individuality of Pondicherry resulting from the influence of French institutions and culture, would be preserved as windows of France and French culture.
+Nehru assured the people of Pondicherry that the individuality of Pondicherry resulting from the influence of French institutions and culture would be preserved as windows of France and French culture.

 1956 Treaty of Cession

 A treaty of cession was signed by the two countries on 28 May 1956.
 The de jure transfer was delayed until the end of the Algerian War.
 The treaty was ratified by the French parliament in May 1962.
 On 16 August 1962 (De Jure Day) India and France exchanged the instruments of ratification under which France ceded to India full sovereignty over the territories it held.
-This treaty also confirmed that France was not responsible any events after 13 June 1954 in Yanaon and thereby indirectly accepting the liberation of Yanaon.
+This treaty also confirmed that France was not responsible for any events after 13 June 1954 in Yanaon and thereby indirectly accepting the liberation of Yanaon.